 Hreflang tags for Google indexing

 Finally, Weglot automatically creates “Hreflangs tags” and adds them to all your pages.
 These tags tell Google bots that other versions of your pages exist in the languages you added.
-It helps Google bots being aware of the translated pages and crawl them.
+It helps Google bots become aware of the translated pages and crawl them.